Doctor of Applied Intercultural Studies

 A student making one “C” in the four core courses is placed on probation and should retake the course.
 A student will be dismissed upon making two “C’s.”

-To satisfy graduation requirements for the D.Min. degree, the participant must:
+To satisfy graduation requirements for the DAIS degree, the participant must:

-- Satisfactory completion of all D.Miss. program requirements.
-This includes completion of 48 credits of course work (20 from Core courses, 12 from Track courses, 12 from Elective courses, and 4 from the Project phase).
+- Satisfactorily complete all DAIS program requirements.
+This includes completion of 48 credits of course work (20 from Core courses, 12 from Track courses, 12 from Elective courses, and 4 from the Project phase) and one Value-Added Week.

 - Maintain a minimum cumulative grade point average of at least 3.0, including no more than one C.